PujaSr/Bicycle_Rental/README.md

 - **Resource Usage:** Cloud deployment automatically scales CPU and memory based on traffic, while local deployment is limited to the machine's hardware.
 - **Network Usage:** Network bandwidth usage is optimized in cloud deployment due to GCP's infrastructure.

-## Future Enhancements
-- **Microservices Architecture**: The main project will migrate the current monolithic architecture into a microservices architecture for better scalability and maintainability.
-- **Containerization**: Docker will be used for containerization, allowing the app to run in any environment.
-- **Real-time Notifications**: Kafka will be integrated to enable real-time notifications for cycle bookings and availability.
-- **Admin Dashboard**: A full-fledged admin dashboard will be implemented to allow admins to manage cycle bookings and availability.